buunguyen/esql/README.md

 ### ESQL (Elasticsearch Query Language)

 Elasticsearch is powerful, so is its DSL.
-But like most things, power comes at a cost: complexity.
-Even the simplest DSL queries are verbose and difficult to write.
-EQL is the answer.

-ESQL compiles queries written in SQL-like syntax to Elasticsearch DSL.
-By only supporting common features of the Elasticsearch DSL, ESQL queries can be kept very smiple.
+But Elasticsearch DSL's power comes at a cost: complexity.
+Even the simplest queries can be verbose and difficult to write.
+ESQL simplifies DSL construction by compiling queries written in an SQL-like language to Elasticsearch DSL.
+By only supporting common features of the Elasticsearch DSL, ESQL queries can be kept very simple.

-Because the output of ESQL is a full-blown Elasticsearch DSL tree, you can augment the tree however you like.
-For example, you can modify the tree to add behaviors not supported by ESQL.
+The output of ESQL can be used directly as the search argument of [elasticsearch-js](https://github.com/elasticsearch/elasticsearch-js).
+However, you may pick different portions should you use another mechanism to connect to Elasticsearch.
+You can also augment the output however you like.
 Therefore, you are not locked in to only the features supported by ESQL.

+**Note:** this is an early release of ESQL.

 ### Getting started
 Install ESQL